 John Haney was born in 1978.
 He has lived and worked in Ontario, New Brunswick, and Newfoundland.
-He works in camera formats ranging from 35 mm to 11" x 14", in the documentary tradition, and is concerned, primarily, with issues and notions of place.
 His photographic series have been shown in two-person and group exhibitions at the Cologne Art Fair, the Rooms Provincial Art Gallery, Sir Wilfred Grenfell College Art Gallery, Saint Mary's University Art Gallery, and the Prefix Institute of Contemporary Art.
+Recent sculpture/installation work has been featured at Art Now and Art Spin (Toronto) and Fieldwork: Land/Art/Exploration (Perth, Ontario).
 His work is included in public, corporate, and private collections in Canada, Germany, and the United States.
 He has received grants from the Canada Council for the Arts, the New Brunswick Arts Board, the Newfoundland and Labrador Arts Council, and the Ontario Arts Council.
 Related activities include residencies, workshops, documentary projects, commissions and collaborations.
 He was long-listed for the 2011 Sobey Art Award in the Atlantic category, and was a nominee for the 2012 Scotiabank Photography Award.

-Haney earned his BA at Mount Allison University in 2001, where he studied photography with, and later worked as an assistant and printer for Thaddeus Holownia.
-He lives in Hamilton, Ontario, with his wife, writer/editor Amanda Jernigan, and their son and dog.
+Haney earned his BA at Mount Allison University in 2001.
+He lives in Hamilton, Ontario, with his wife, writer/editor Amanda Jernigan, their two sons, and dog.
+He is currently at work in the MFA Studio Art program at the University of Guelph.

 Photo by Kim McMillan.